చօɾӀժɾìʂʍ

 The exceptional and worst offenders

-Previously the statistics available to the general public turned into sketchy and often no longer without problems accessed.
-The database suggests how in another way, Australia manages coastal sewage with statistics on the outfalls.
+Previously, the statistics available to the general public were sketchy and often could no longer access without problems.
+The database suggests that ,in another way, Australia manages coastal sewage with statistics on the outfalls.

 Clean Ocean Foundation CEO John Gemmill said: